thegetty/provenance-index-csv/README.md

 Suggested citation:

->Getty Research Institute®, _CSV exports of the Getty Provenance Index®_ (November 21, 2016), <https://github.com/gettyopendata/provenance-index-csv/releases/tag/v1>
+>Getty Research Institute®, _CSV exports of the Getty Provenance Index®_ (December 12, 2016), <https://github.com/thegetty/provenance-index-csv/releases/tag/v1>

 Note that a new tagged release will be made whenever any of these datasets are added or updated.
-A list of these tagged releases can be seen here: <https://github.com/gettyopendata/provenance-index-csv/releases>
+A list of these tagged releases can be seen here: <https://github.com/thegetty/provenance-index-csv/releases>

 ### Data Integrity/DISCLAIMER OF WARRANTIES